-Whether it's 'eating cheese before bed gives you nightmares' or 'a nightcap always helps you snooze better', there are more myths surrounding sleep than we can count sheep.
-But, it's the myths about bedding that are some of the most pervasive and the most inaccurate.
+Whether it's 'eating cheese before bed gives you nightmares' or 'a nightcap always helps you snooze better', there are more myths surrounding sleep than there are sheep we can count.
+But it's the myths about bedding that are some of the most pervasive and the most inaccurate.

 ‘Egyptian Cotton is Best’

 For centuries, Egyptian cotton has been widely considered the go-to for posh sheets, and the reason for this fabric's five-star reputation is simple: the Nile.
 The valley's soil is rich in nutrients and the climate is humid, making conditions that, while not so great for your hair, are perfect for growing cotton.
 And not just any old cotton, but a kind that produces long-staple fibres (shorter fibres break easily, feel itchy and can even pill!), which when woven together make super snuggly sheets that last for yonks.
 So far, so good.